 5. Become a label reader.

 Compare and contrast brands.
 Some yogurts, for example, boast that they’re low in fat, but they’re higher in carbs and added sugars than others, Stewart says.
 Foods like gravy, mayonnaise, sauces and salad dressings often contain high amounts of fat and lots of calories.

 The ingredients in packaged goods and snack foods are often heavy on trans fats, added sugar and added salt or sodium—three things that make it difficult to lose weight.

 7. Focus on the way your clothes fit more than reading a scale.

 As you add muscle mass and lose fat, the reading on your bathroom scale may not change much, but your pants will be looser.
 That’s a better mark of progress.
-Measured around, your waistline should be less than 35 inches if you’re a woman or less than 40 inches if you’re a man to reduce heart risks.
+Measured around, your waistline should be less than 35 inches if you’re a woman or less than 40 inches if you’re a man to reduce heart and diabetes risks.

 8. Hang out with health-focused friends.